dlguswo333/dlguswo333.github.io/markdown/2025/02-23-en-t14s-gen-6-amd.md

 However, the performance improvement during actual use is significant enough to be noticeable.
 Web pages load instantly, and the operation is smooth.

-## Sleep Issues Are Gone Compared to the Past
+## Sleep Issues are Gone Compared to the Past
 When it comes to AMD laptops, you can't skip sleep mode issues.
 Surprisingly, after using it for nearly a week, I haven't experienced any sleep mode issues in Windows.
 I did have one occasion where the screen didn't turn on,